OCFL/spec/introduction/SCOPE.md

 ### Formats

-To be useful to the broadest audiences, there will be no effort at standardizing the contents of a [digital object](Link to Glossary) beyond the administrative metadata required to enable OCFL functionality.
+To be useful to the broadest audiences, there will be no effort at standardizing the contents of a Digital Object beyond the administrative metadata required to enable OCFL functionality.
 There will be no efforts at specifying a required metadata format (e.g., METS or Dublin Core), or binary formats (e.g., PDF/A, TIFF) that form the contents of an OCFL object.